Contains flecks, and strokes (lines of flecks), for rendering only.

 # Duplicates Tab

-Renders the same flecks more than once, relative to the origin of the painting.
-Duplicates do not add to the graphics thermometer.
+Renders the painting’s strokes more than once, relative to the origin of the painting.
+Rendering duplicates with these settings does not add to the graphics thermometer.

 # Positional Duplicates

-Duplicates the painting preserving orientation but randomly changing position in directions allowed by the setting.
+Duplicates the painting preserving orientation but randomly changing position in a way allowed by the setting.
 (Pk)